Program Purpose

 Committee Involvement

-Each PGY2 SOT resident will serve as an active member of the Solid Organ Transplant QAPI Committee, participate in monthly planning meetings, and lead at least one meeting in the second half of the year.
+Each PGY2 SOT resident will serve as an active member of the Transplant Quality Leadership Committee (TQLC), participate in monthly planning meetings, and lead at least one meeting in the second half of the year.
 Residents will be assigned projects to lead and present within the committee and are expected to present at least one QAPI initiative to one or more organ selection meetings.
+Residents will also attend weekly selection meetings for applicable organs during certain rotations and will perform candidate evaluations in select meetings.

 Independent Practice

-Each PGY2 Solid Organ Transplant resident will provide weekend clinical coverage to the oncology and solid organ transplant service lines approximately every 3 weeks.
+Each PGY2 Solid Organ Transplant resident will provide weekend clinical coverage to the oncology and solid organ transplant service lines approximately every 3 weeks (total 16 weekends).
 Each resident is required to cover a major holiday (Thanksgiving, Christmas, or New Year’s Day) and a minor holiday.

 Professional Conferences